MarcusWolschon/AdvancedRecipes/README.md

 You can also find my [![app icon](https://raw.githubusercontent.com/MarcusWolschon/ShoppingForTandoor/main/app/ShoppingForTandoorDesktop/src/jvmMain/resources/favicon.ico) Android app for a shopping list](https://github.com/MarcusWolschon/ShoppingForTandoor).

-Timeline: A stable release of both is planned after the (February?)
+**Timeline:** A stable release of both is planned after the (February 2022?)
 Release of the upstream Tandoor Recipes with the "Shopping List V2" feature.

 <hr/>